davidsmorais/react-bifrost/README.md

 ## Introduction
 React Bifrost is a React library that acts as a bridge between two frameworks running inside the same web app.
 It was specially developed because I wanted to use React to develop the UI for my game, [Epoch Rift]( https.//epochrift.com/).

+React Bifrost uses the term 'realms' to refer to scenes which usually are composed of multiple React components.
+Each realm should can be opened or closed depending on what your needs.

-Bifrost is built using [Jotai](https://jotai.org) for state management with an atomic model
+Bifrost is built using [Recoil](https://recoiljs.org/) for state management with an atomic model.
 ## Usage

-Initialize Bifrost in your React application by doing this on your entry point:
+Initialize Bifrost in your React application by doing this on your entry point.

 ```tsx
 useBifrost({
     config: {